amansharma8194/amansharma8194/README.md

 - 👋 Hi, I’m Aman kumar sharma
-- 👀 I’m interested in web development,app development,Data analytics, Machine Learning.
+- 👀 I’m interested in web development,,Data analytics and Machine Learning.
 - 🌱 I’m currently learning Django and DSA.
 - 💞️ I’m looking to collaborate with an iternship if you can help then don't hesitate please help.
 - 📫 You can reach me on my linked : https://www.linkedin.com/in/aman-kumar-sharma-319710212